payshares-testing/payshares-tutorials/client-tool/README.md

 ## Stellar Client Tutorial
-Tutorial demonstrating how to build a simple client.
-Makes use of js-stellar-lib and connects to the Stellar testnet.
+Tutorial demonstrating the various [operations](https://github.com/stellar/docs/concepts/operations.md) that are available in Stellar.
+Makes use of js-stellar-sdk and connects to the Stellar testnet.
 ## Setup
 *Note:* [nodejs](https://nodejs.org/download/) required.
 ```javascript